brillout/wildcard-api/docs/readme.template.md

 However,
-if you want to create a backend API that is meant to be consumed only by your frontend, then you don't need REST nor GraphQL &mdash; [RPC](/docs/what-is-rpc.md#what-is-rpc), such as Wildcard, is enough.
+if you want to create a backend API that is meant to be consumed only by your frontend, then you don't need REST nor GraphQL &mdash; [RPC](/docs/what-is-rpc.md#what-is-rpc), such as Telefunc, is enough.

 For a large app, you may still want the structure that comes with a RESTful/GraphQL API.
 But this typically applies only for large companies that develop apps with a large number of developers.